jarrodsfarrell/jarrodsfarrell/README.md

 # Jarrod S. Farrell

 I'm a jack-of-all trades software developer and system administrator.
-I occasionally make contributions.
+I occasionally make contributions (but typically with a different account).